Debra Prinzing

 Thank you to Store It Cold, creators of the revolutionary CoolBot, a popular solution for flower farmers, studio florists and farmer-florists.
 Save $1000s when you build your own walk-in cooler with the CoolBot and an air conditioner.
 Don’t have time to build your own?
 They also have turnkey units available.
 Learn more at storeitcold.com.

-Thanks so much for joining us today!
-The Slow Flowers Podcast is a member-supported endeavor, downloaded more than 900,000 times by listeners like you.
+Thank you for joining me today!
+The Slow Flowers Podcast is a member-supported endeavor, downloaded more than one million times by listeners like you.
 Thank you for listening, commenting and sharing – it means so much.
 As our movement gains more supporters and more passionate participants who believe in the importance of our domestic cut flower industry, the momentum is contagious.
 I know you feel it, too.
+If you’re new to our weekly Show and our long-running Podcast, check out all of our resources at SlowFlowersSociety.com

 I’m Debra Prinzing, host and producer of the Slow Flowers Show & Podcast.
 The Slow Flowers Podcast is engineered and edited by Andrew Brenlan.
 The content and opinions expressed here are either mine alone or those of my guests alone, independent of any podcast sponsor or other person, company or organization.
 Next week, you’re invited to join me in putting more Slow Flowers on the table, one stem, one vase at a time.
+Thanks so much for joining us today and I’ll see you next week!

 by Blue Dot Sessions